I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Can be Worn Without Socks

 The Allbirds Dashers feel smooth and comfortable on my feet if I wear them barefoot.
-I often do this for walks, but for running I prefer to wear socks.
+I often do this for walks or for playing tennis in the summer.

+For running, I prefer to wear socks.
 The Allbirds Trino Sprinter socks are designed to fit perfectly with the Dashers—see my review below.

 Check out the full range including limited edition colours on the Allbirds website.